AI Use Cases/Private Equity

 Weekly of senior IT staff

-Private Equity firms deploying this system see 28-38% reduction in L1 ticket resolution time, freeing 15-20 hours weekly of senior IT staff capacity for strategic work.
-More immediately, you'll observe 40-50% faster resolution of deal-critical issues - Intralinks, Datasite, and portfolio dashboard access problems resolve in minutes instead of hours, eliminating the hidden cost of deal momentum loss.
-Across a 12-month cycle, this translates to measurable improvement in deal velocity metrics: faster due diligence close, earlier portfolio company system integration, and reduced LP reporting delays.
-For a mid-market PE firm managing $2-5B in AUM, the reclaimed IT capacity alone justifies deployment within 18 months.
+Private Equity firms deploying this system typically target 28-38% reduction in L1 ticket resolution time, freeing 15-20 hours weekly of senior IT staff capacity for strategic work.
+The design target for deal-critical issues is sharper still: Intralinks, Datasite, and portfolio dashboard access problems resolving in minutes instead of hours, eliminating the hidden cost of deal momentum loss.
+Across a 12-month cycle, that shows up in the deal velocity metrics you already track: faster due diligence close, earlier portfolio company system integration, and fewer LP reporting delays.
+For a mid-market PE firm, the business case is built to clear on reclaimed IT capacity alone within 18 months.

 Compounding ROI emerges as your IT team shifts from reactive support to proactive governance.
 With L1 automation handling routine tickets, your cybersecurity capacity increases for CFIUS audit preparation, portfolio company security assessments, and fund-level threat monitoring - reducing regulatory risk and improving portfolio company exit readiness.
-By month 6, most clients report measurable reduction in portfolio company operational issues tied to IT infrastructure failures.
-By month 12, the combination of faster deal execution, lower IT support costs, and improved portfolio company performance typically yields 2.5-3.2x return on the AI implementation investment.
+By month 6, a deployment like this targets measurable reduction in portfolio company operational issues tied to IT infrastructure failures.
+By month 12, the combination of faster deal execution, lower IT support costs, and improved portfolio company performance is modeled to yield 2.5-3.2x return on the AI implementation investment.

 Target Scope